 Missoula Children’s Theater: Jack and the Beanstalk

 Twice a year the little red truck from Missoula, Montana arrives at the Kate, and kids line up to get into the show!
-Kids grade 1-12 audition on Monday and after casting is complete, the team has just 5 days to learn their lines, the choreography, and get into their costumes for the performance on Saturday.
+Kids in grades 1-12 may audition on Monday, March 11 from 3:30 to 5:30 pm for this production.
+After casting is complete, the team has just 5 days to learn their lines, the choreography, and get into their costumes for the performance on Saturday.